When the weather is cold, enjoying a warm cup of tea with your favorite little person is a wonderful way to spend an afternoon.

 Hidden Oak Café at Bayard Cutting Arboretum — Great River

 Step inside the glorious Manor House to find the Hidden Oak Cafe, which offers a menu of freshly prepared food, including sandwiches, quiches, soups, pies, and more.
 "Victorian Tea" comes complete with finger sandwiches, scones, a fresh pot, and catering, but must be booked 24 hours in advance.
-Winter hours (November-March) are 11am-3:30pm; summer hours (April-October) are 11am-4:30pm.
+Winter hours (November-March) are 11am-3:30pm; summer hours (April-October) are 11am-4pm.
+The cafe is closed on Mondays.

 RELATED: Long Island restaurants where kids can eat free

-Along with traditional British high tea, Robinson's serves up beautiful baked desserts, including colorful macaroons.
-Photo courtesy of Robinson's Tea Room
+Along with traditional British high tea, Robinson's serves up baked desserts, including these colorful macaroons.

 Robinson’s Tea Room — Stony Brook